Sicos1977/ChromiumHtmlToPdf/README.md

 Installing it from scoop the package manager
 ============================================

+See this for more information about scoop --> https://scoop.sh/#/

 Just run the command from any PowerShell window (thanks to https://github.com/arnos-stuff)

 ```